ormeiry/The-Way-I-See-JavaScript/data-types/array.md

 Arrays are one of the most commonly used data types.
 We can think of an array as a container of multiple variables.
-In JS, arrays are flexibles.
+In JS, arrays are flexible.
 We don't need to specify the length when creating a new array, unlike we do in other strong-typed programming languages.
-In addition to all that, we can store a mix of data types.
+In addition, we can store a mix of data types.

 ```js
 const ourFirstArray = ['a string', true, 10, 'another string!'];